Channel Estimation for Rydberg Atomic Quantum Receivers: Unrolled Phase Retrieval from Holographic Snapshots: Proposed Channel Estimation Framework

 \subsection{Baseline Phase Retrieval Algorithms}

-The conventional approach to solving the biased phase retrieval problem in Eq. \eqref{eq:measurement_vector} relies on iterative algorithms \cite{b2}.
+The conventional approach to solving the biased phase retrieval problem in Eq. \eqref{eq:optimization_problem} relies on iterative algorithms \cite{b2}.
 Typically, the GS algorithm starts with an initial channel guess $\hat{\mathbf{H}}^{(0)}$, and iteratively refines it by alternating between estimating the phase of signal from the current channel estimate.
 A statistically robust extension is the EM-GS algorithm, which is to weight the reconstructed signal not just with the estimated phase, but also by a factor that depends on the local signal-to-noise ratio (SNR) proxy $\boldsymbol{\kappa}$.
 This weighting is performed by the ratio of modified Bessel functions $R(\boldsymbol{\kappa})$, which acts as a soft filter to suppress noisy components.
-The update rule in the $t$-th iteration is given by \cite{b2}
+Given the known LO reference field matrix $\mathbf{B} \in \mathbb{C}^{M \times P}$ by stacking the LO vector $\mathbf{b}$ across $P$ pilot time slots, the update rule in the $t$-th iteration is given by \cite{b2}

 The performance of the EM-GS algorithm is fundamentally limited by its core filtering function $R(\boldsymbol{\kappa})$.
-This fixed filter, derived under an ideal Gaussian noise model, is non-adaptive to practical system impairments and prone to error propagation in low-SNR conditions.
-Moreover, as a local search method navigating a highly non-convex optimization landscape, the algorithm is susceptible to getting trapped in local optima, making its performance critically dependent on the initial estimate.
-These inherent limitations motivate our approach to replace the rigid components of the algorithm with learnable modules within a deep unrolling framework.
+This fixed filter derived under an ideal Gaussian noise model is prone to error propagation in low-SNR conditions.
+Moreover, as a local search method navigating a highly non-convex optimization landscape, the EM-GS algorithm is susceptible to getting trapped in local optima, making its performance critically dependent on the initial estimate.